Ph03n1xDE/LiveSplit.MirrorsEdgeLRT/README.md

     - The timer will pause if the player tabs/opens the escape menu during level streaming and it will stay paused until the player exits the menu
     - Support for splitting in 69 Stars
     - Custom starting time trial for 69 Stars
+    - Splitting on bag collection in 100%/disabling chapter splits in 100%

 ### Features to be added:

-- Splitting on bag collection in 100%/disabling chapter splits in 100%
+- Splitting on checkpoints (unlikely for now)

 ### Known Issues: